What is an advice note?

 When Companies Send Advice Notes

 Advice notes are sent whenever a company ships products to a customer.
-The advice note goes out as soon as the items are given to the shipping company.
+The advice note is sent out as soon as the items are handed over to the shipping company.
 This lets the customer know their order is on the way.

-Getting an advice note tells the customer to get ready for the shipment.
+Receiving an advice note informs the customer to prepare for the shipment.
 They can make sure they have space to put the new items.
 They know how to track the package and are there to receive it.
-The advice note is a “heads up” that the shipment is coming.
+The advice note serves as a “heads up” that the shipment is on its way.

 Advice Notes vs. Invoices

 An advice note is not the same thing as an invoice.
 The invoice is a different document.
-It is sent to the customer to ask them to pay for their order.
+It is sent to the customer to request payment for their order.

-The advice note does not mention paying; it only describes what items are being shipped.
-The invoice lists those same items and also states how much the customer needs to pay for them.
+The advice note does not mention payment; it only describes the items being shipped.
+The invoice lists the same items and also states the amount the customer needs to pay for them.

 Why Advice Notes are Important